-How do I do this?
+How do I do research?
 Overall I take a strongly quantitative approach to ecology: I am not so much interested in showing that there are effects, but in estimating how strong these effects are, how certain we can be about them, translate what this means for population numbers (as this is most relevant to conservation) and what the most efficient ways is to mitigate negative impacts.
 We collect data from the field, literature and computer simulations by conducting:

-- Long-term field studies on birds
+- Long-term field studies and field experiments

 - Comparative analysis on multi-species and multi-population datasets